-(2) \Up to 9 credit hours of starred coursework completed in Lindenwood University MA in Education Administration program may be applied toward.
+(2) Up to 9 credit hours of starred coursework completed in the Lindenwood University MA in Education Administration program may be applied toward the doctoral program.
+In addition, students must have completed one master's level research and law/ethics course.
+EDA 53000 and EDA 52000 are counted as part of the 9 credit hours of transferred coursework.